-Has a kid ever asked you a spiritual question that scared you?
-Maybe something like, “What if Jesus isn’t really real?” or, “How can we really know that the Bible is true?” or, “Those miracles didn’t really happen, did they?”
+While teaching children’s lessons on faith, you’ve likely heard lots of tough questions.
+“What if Jesus isn’t really real?”
+“How can we really know that the Bible is true?”
+“Those miracles didn’t really happen, did they?”
 Such questions are spiritually scary for Sunday school teachers and parents alike.

-These types of questions can cause a level of panic.
-All of a sudden we are afraid that all we have taught our kids has been thrown out of the window.
-We fear that they are headed down a worldly path toward destruction.
+Tough questions can cause a level of panic.
+Suddenly we’re afraid that all we’ve taught kids has gone out the window.
+We fear they’re headed down a worldly path toward destruction.
 We begin envisioning a godless future awaiting them and the pain and turmoil that would bring.